DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

-*Forensic Oceanography* shows how it is possible to use as research input monitoring technologies, including those typically used by police forces, with the goal of bringing about a 'disobedient gaze'---a perspective that challenges the dominant narrative.
+*Forensic Oceanography* shows how it is possible to use as research input monitoring technologies, including those typically used by police forces, with the goal of bringing about a 'disobedient gaze' - a perspective that challenges the dominant narrative.
 As Pezzani and Heller explain it, this disobedient gaze performs a reversal of the surveilling action, turning its sight to the act of policing